-- The advantages and disadvantages, indications and contraindications of laparoscopic management of benign and malignant colon and rectal diseases, including the physiologic impact of pneumoperitoneum on cardiovascular, respiratory, and immunologic function; and the learning curve in laparoscopic colorectal surgery - ii.
-Equipment, operating room set up, patient positioning, and instrumentation for the performance of a laparoscopic colorectal procedures

-- iii.
-Outcomes of laparoscopy in surgery for colon and rectal cancer, diverticular disease, rectal prolapse surgery, Crohn's disease and ulcerative colitis - iv.
-Factors that influence the decision for conversion from laparoscopic to open procedure - v.
-The advantages and disadvantages of using robotic technology to assist with the laparoscopic technique.
-Please refer to the APDCRS Robotic Colorectal Surgery curriculum for further details (http://www.apdcrs.org/wp/resident-resources-2/robotic-colorectal-surgery-curriculum/). - vi.
-The advantages, disadvantages and indications for the use of Transanal Endoscopic Surgery (TES), including Transanal Endoscopic Microsurgery (TEM) and Transanal Minimally Invasive Surgery (TAMIS), for the treatment of rectal neoplasia and benign disease. - vii.
-The advantages, disadvantages and indications for the use of Transanal Mesorectal Excision for rectal neoplasia.
+- The advantages, disadvantages, indications, and contraindications of laparoscopic or robotic-assisted management of benign and malignant colon and rectal diseases, including the physiologic impact of pneumoperitoneum on cardiovascular, respiratory, and immunologic function; and the learning curve in minimally invasive colorectal surgery.
+Please refer to the APDCRS Robotic Colorectal Surgery curriculum for further details. - ii.
+Equipment, operating room set up, patient positioning, and instrumentation for the performance of a laparoscopic or robotic-assisted colorectal procedures. - iii.
+Outcomes of laparoscopy or robot in surgery for colon and rectal cancer, diverticular disease, rectal prolapse surgery, Crohn's disease, and ulcerative colitis. - iv.
+Factors that influence the decision for conversion from minimally invasive to open procedure - v.
+The advantages, disadvantages and indications for the use of Transanal Endoscopic Surgery (TES), including Transanal Endoscopic Microsurgery (TEM) and Transanal Minimally Invasive Surgery (TAMIS), for the treatment of rectal neoplasia and benign disease. - vi.
+The advantages, disadvantages and indications for the use of Transanal Total Mesorectal Excision for rectal neoplasia.

-b.
-Pediatric Colorectal Disease
+M. Pediatric Colorectal Disease

 - i.
-The incidence, etiology, histology, varying anatomic extent, associated congenital anomalies and differential diagnosis of pediatric Hirschsprung's disease - ii.
-Ultrashort segment Hirschsprung's disease and total colonic aganglionosis - iii.
-Indications, technique, limitations and outcomes of operative options in the management of pediatric Hirschsprung's disease - iv.
-The incidence, etiology, and classification of imperforate anus, including specific anatomical defects in male and female infants, and associated anatomic abnormalities - v.
-Diagnostic tests, initial and definitive treatment strategies, surgical options and long term outcome of operative repairs of imperforate anus and its various presentations - vi.
+The incidence, etiology, histology, varying anatomic extent, associated congenital anomalies, and differential diagnosis of pediatric Hirschsprung's disease. - ii.
+Ultrashort segment Hirschsprung's disease and total colonic aganglionosis. - iii.
+Indications, technique, limitations, and outcomes of operative options in the management of pediatric Hirschsprung's disease. - The incidence, etiology, and classification of imperforate anus, including specific anatomical defects in male and female infants, and associated anatomic abnormalities.

+- v.
+Diagnostic tests, initial and definitive treatment strategies, surgical options, and long-term outcome of operative repairs of imperforate anus and its various presentations. - vi.
 Frequent pediatric colon and rectal conditions, including constipation/encopresis, rectal prolapse, anal fissure, Meckel's diverticulum, juvenile polyps and juvenile polyposis, necrotizing enterocolitis (NEC), gut malrotation, and sexual abuse.